 This is then followed by intensive physical therapy to regain the strength, stability and mobility of the shoulder with a combination of:

 One of the problems with this treatment method is that in this rest position, the glenoid labrum tends to heal in slightly the wrong place, so the socket depth is reduced, making the shoulder more prone to recurrent dislocations.

-Except for young athletes, the advice is often to try non-surgical therapy first.
-If the shoulder does re-dislocate, then surgery would be advised.
+Except for young athletes, the advice is often to try non-surgical therapy first with a bankart lesion.
+If the shoulder does re-dislocate, then bankart repair surgery would be advised.

 A Bankart lesion is just one possible cause of shoulder pain and instability.
-The upper part of the glenoid labrum may be damaged, known as a SLAP tear causing pain and instability with overhead movements.
+Shoulder labrum tears can also occur in other parts of the glenoid labrum.
+Damage to the upper part of the glenoid labrum is known as a SLAP tear and causines pain and instability with overhead movements.